-As is now customary, the Government has floated the idea of potential tax increases via the press to gauge public reaction prior to Rishi Sunak’s November budget.
+As has now become customary, the Government floated the idea of a potential CT hike via the press to gauge public reaction prior to the Budget.

 Professional contractor companies have been subjected to more targeted taxation than perhaps any other group of businesses, including:

 - IR35 – the year 2000 original, plus upcoming April 2021 ‘off payroll’ add-on.
 See the history of IR35.